Oshwal Academy: Facilities

 The campus has a multi-purpose hall (which caters for indoor games such as badminton, basketball, handball, table-tennis and volleyball.
 It can host assemblies, examinations and entertainment events.
 The campus also includes sporting facilities, as follows: 25-metre swimming pool and toddlers pool, Full-sized football pitch (also can be used for hockey and rugby), 400 metre track field, Tennis courts, Common rooms, and Gardens.

 Schools

 The Kindergarten section in the school is a co-educational institution for children between the ages of 2 and 5.
 The section has a separate building, with a separate playing area.

-Junior School caters for students between the ages of 6 to 11 which follows the British educational system of Key Stage.
+Junior School caters for students between the ages of 6 and 11 which follows the British educational system of Key Stage.

 Senior School is divided into an IGCSE section and an A Level section.
 Year 7 to 11 concentrate on the IGCSE examinations, after which students sit on their pre-university examinations during Year 12 and 13, modelled after the British Advanced Level system.